Ben Affleck And Jennifer Garner Are Reportedly ‘Getting Along Better Than Ever’

 Although the alleged incident did not have any impact on Ben Affleck’s marriage to Jennifer Garner, which had already come to an end, the actress said it did affect her children.

-“I have had to have conversations about the meaning of ‘scandal’ ” with her children, she added.
+“I have had to have conversations about the meaning of ‘scandal'” with her children, she added.

-Ben Affleck and Jennifer Garner may have split nearly 2 years ago, but they are still living together in Los Angeles as they continue to co-parent their kids.
+Ben Affleck and Jennifer Garner may have split nearly two years ago, but they are still living together in Los Angeles as they continue to co-parent their kids.
 In addition, Ben Affleck and his wife have been spotted around Los Angeles frequently with their children and regularly take vacations as a family.

 Last summer, rumors regarding the couple’s potential reunion began swirling after Garner traveled to Europe to spend time as a family with her husband, who was filming The Justice League in London at the time.
 Still, despite their frequent outings together, Ben Affleck and Jennifer Garner haven’t confirmed that they are back on, nor have they spoke of the possibility of reconciling in the future.
 Either way, the couple is dedicated to acting as a healthy family for the sake of their children.